team10nb/i-can-sort/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

+Now you shall see iCanSort in your bowswer.

 ### `npm test`